 "MEC" is defined broadly as an "eligible employer-sponsored plan" and includes fully insured group coverage offered in the small or large market as well as many self-insured (including level-funded) plans.
-MEC does not include HIPAA-excepted benefits such as health FSAs, disability coverage, accidental death and dismemberment coverage, and dental or vision coverage.
+Importantly, though, MEC does not include HIPAA-excepted benefits such as health FSAs, disability coverage, accidental death and dismemberment coverage, and limited-purpose or stand-alone dental or vision coverage.